Novel Coronavirus (COVID-19) Information and Updates

 COVID Update — May 12, 2021

 Dear Members of the Brighton School Community,

-- Since our last update, there have been five additional positive COVID cases as confirmed by Monroe County.
+- Since our last update, there has been just 1 new positive COVID case as confirmed by Monroe County.
 This case is in the hybrid program at BHS.

 Kevin McGowan, Ed.D.

 If you have any concerns, please contact your child’s teacher, counselor, assistant principal or principal or feel free to contact Superintendent Dr. Kevin McGowan.